Learn your coastal evacuation zone & how to stay safe during coastal storms

 • If you have concerns about how a loss of power, basic services, and public transportation may affect you, consider evacuating.

-• Shelter in place.
+• Stay at home.
 If you do not need to evacuate, shelter in place and make use of your emergency supply kit.
 Stay away from windows in case they break or shatter and stay indoors to avoid hurricane hazards.

 • Stay informed and connected by signing up for Notify NYC, the City's official emergency notification system.
 Listen to local weather forecasts and announcements from officials.
 NYC Emergency Management will send emergency alerts and updates to New Yorkers through various channels.